 Foot Drop (or drop foot) is a term describing a debilitating condition where a person is unable to lift the forefoot off the ground.
-It is not a disease but instead is a sign of underlying neurological, muscular or anatomical disorder.
-Typically, when the leg is swinging forward and the foot is pulling up to obtain ground clearance.
-However, for people with foot drop, the foot droops downwards and the lack of ground clearance causes stumbling or tripping over.
+It is not a disease, but instead a sign of underlying neurological, muscular or anatomical disorder.
+Typically, when the leg is swinging forward, the foot is pulled up to obtain ground clearance.
+However, for people with foot drop, the foot droops downwards and the lack of ground clearance causes them to stumble or trip over.

-Treatment for foot drop depends on the cause.
-If the cause is successfully identified, the condition may be treated directly.
+The treatment for foot drop depends on the cause.
+Once the cause is successfully identified, the condition may be treated directly.
 However, in some cases foot drop can be permanent if the underlying cause cannot be addressed.
 Foot drop can affect one or both feet.

 Patients with foot drop must consciously focus on lifting their foot during gait, to reduce their risk of stumbling and falling.
-They are at increased risk of foot abrasions, wounds and ulcerations if the foot also has associated numbness.
-Traditionally patients would be fitted with a rigid ankle-foot orthotic device (AFO).
-However, with advancements in device technology patients now have more functional options available for walking aids.
-At East Coast Podiatry, most of our patients with foot drop can use the appropriate orthotic devices to live a normal life in terms of mobility and convenience.
+They are at higher risk of foot abrasions, wounds and ulcerations, especially if the patient is experiencing associated numbness.
+Traditionally, patients would be fitted with a rigid ankle-foot orthotic device (AFO).
+However, with advancements in device technology, patients now have more functional options available for walking aids.
+At East Coast Podiatry, most of our patients with foot drop can use specific appropriate orthotic devices to improve mobility and carry on with everyday activities.

 Foot drop is normally identified by a neurologist or orthopaedic doctor.
 Foot drop is caused by weakness or paralysis of the leg muscles involved in pulling up the forefoot and toes and causes include:

-- Muscular dystrophy (inherited diseases that causes progressive muscle weakness) such as Charcot Marie Tooth, spina bifida, and cerebral palsy
+- Muscular dystrophy (inherited diseases that cause progressive muscle weakness), such as Charcot Marie Tooth, spina bifida, and cerebral palsy

 - Brain and spinal cord disorders, such as amyotrophic lateral sclerosis (ALS), multiple sclerosis (MS) or stroke